Plantain lily

 Hosta sieboldiana

 Plantain lily (Hosta sieboldiana) is a groundcover suited to the Colorado Front Range.
-It matures to about 12–30 in tall and 24–48 in wide, needs medium to high water, and prefers part to shade.
+It matures to about 12–30 in tall and 24–48 in wide, needs medium to high water, and prefers partial shade to dappled sun to deep shade.
 Big leaves shred in hail and scorch in any direct sun.
 Deer love them.
 Site only in deep shade with reliable moisture.

 At a glance